lmdata10/lmdata10/README.md

 - **Data Engineering**: Transition into data engineering, focusing on designing, building, and maintaining data pipelines.
 - **Cloud Technologies**: Gain in-depth knowledge of cloud platforms and how they integrate with data workflows.
-- **Big Data Tools**: Learn tools like Apache Spark, Kafka, and Hadoop to handle large-scale data.
 - **Automation**: Automate data extraction, transformation, and loading (ETL) processes.

 ## 📚 What I'm Learning

 - **Data Analysis**: Advanced Excel, Python (Pandas, NumPy), and SQL.
 - **Cloud Basics**: AWS and Azure fundamentals, Linux, and version control (Git/GitHub).
-- **ETL and Data Pipelines**: Hands-on practice with data engineering concepts using Airflow, Snowflake, and DBT.

 ###